MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Allfiles/M01-empower-workforce-copilot-executives/2-synthesize-communication-insights.md

----
-durationInMinutes:7
-title:Exercise: Synthesize your communication insights using Microsoft Copilot
+# Synthesize your communication insights using Microsoft Copilot
 ---
 In today's dynamic business landscape, effective communication is key to staying ahead.
 As executives navigate the vast ocean of information, Microsoft Teams emerges as a powerful tool they can use to streamline their communication experience.
 Within Teams, Microsoft Copilot empowers you with a quick and efficient overview of key discussions, ensuring that you stay informed without being overwhelmed.